arthur-ru/Battleship-Game/README.md

 3. Compile the Java files: `javac -cp path/to/javafx-sdk/lib --add-modules javafx.controls Bateau.java Cellule.java Grille.java Main.java`
 4. Run the Main class: `java -cp path/to/javafx-sdk/lib --add-modules javafx.controls Main`

+Note: Modify the paths in the running instructions according to the actual location of your JavaFX SDK.

 ## Game Instructions
 - The game follows the standard Battleship rules.
 - Place your ships on the grid and try to sink your opponent's fleet.